 The Richard Mille RM 52-02 Pharrell Williams (Price: $1,000,000+)

-The Richard Mille RM 52-02 Pharrell Williams Tourbillon is an extraordinary blend of haute horology and contemporary pop culture, created in collaboration with global music icon Pharrell Williams.
-Known for its futuristic design and celestial theme, this timepiece is a marvel of engineering and artistic craftsmanship.
+The Richard Mille RM 52-02 Pharrell Williams Tourbillon is an extraordinary blend of haute horology and contemporary pop culture, created in collaboration with one of music’s most globally recognized icons.
+Known for its futuristic design and celestial theme, this timepiece is a marvel of engineering and artistic craftsmanship that occupies a category all its own.

 - Manual-Winding Tourbillon Movement: Built for precision and durability.